 What will I find in the boxes?
 Here are examples from 2017 boxes (eggs are included for at least part of all four seasons):

 - Autumn= pomegranates, chocolate and fuyu persimmons, rutabagas, bok choi, sweet peppers, hot peppers, tomatoes, cucumbers, eggplants, yuzus, heirloom apples, kiwanos, turnips, lettuce, chard, chestnuts

-- Winter = Kale, arugula, mustard greens,endive, dandelion greens, lettuce, nappa cabbage, cabbage, broccoli, kohlrabi, winter squashes, navel oranges, turnips, sunchokes, limes, limequats, kumquats
+- Winter = Kale, arugula, mustard greens,endive, dandelion greens, lettuce, nappa cabbage, lettuce, broccoli, kohlrabi, winter squashes, navel oranges, turnips, sunchokes, limes, limequats, kumquats

 - Summer = blackberries, heirloom tomatoes, plums, cucumbers, cranberry beans, purslane, basil, cherry tomatoes, sorrel, peaches, figs, heirloom apples, summer squash, pluots, jujubes, melons

 I can’t figure out what a box item is, what do I do?
 If you are at a loss as to what an item is, texting Deborah a photo to 530-574-3597 has the mystery solved quickly.

 How do I learn about what I’m getting?
 A weekly email is sent sometime on Wednesday or Thursday; rarely on Friday, that we hope is valuable to you.
 We really need you to at least skim it; we understand not having time to read it all.
 Each email has five sections: 1)In the Box Is: (list of items) 2) Announcements (anything affecting your membership or worth knowing about) 3) Info/Recipes (recipes, ideas, cooking tips and preparation instructions) 4) On the Farm (a newsletter style coverage of what transpired in the farm the last week, usually with at least one photo) 5) ) the list of members receiving a box on that date.